uncovery/Websend/Readme.md

 ## Sending a reply

 You can respond to the request by simply printing commands with print() or echo.
 Websend will then parse and execute these commands in the order that they were printed.
-Each command is separated by a semi-colon (;).
-You can either reply with a simple text or even execute commands in-game:

 ATTENTION: Since Websend 5.x, replies need to be sent in JSON Format and be terminated with CHR(10) which is a linefeed There is no more colon (`;`) needed to terminate.
 Newer NBT codes in Minecraft use a colon and break the old method of terminating a line with a colon. \n or \r instead of CHR(10) do not work.
 Ideally,  this is done with a small PHP Function such as :

 ````